- Home

 Introductory rates

 Some lenders offer heavily-discounted introductory rates, or “honeymoon rates”, as a special offer for the early stage of a loan.
 These typically revert to standard variable interest rates once this introductory period expires.
-If you don’t take into account the introductory period caveat when planning your budget, you could find yourself paying much more than you expected when it reverts to the higher standard variable rate.
+If you’re not careful when planning your budget, you could find yourself paying much more than you expected when it reverts to the higher standard variable rate.

 Deposit size

-You may still qualify for a mortgage with a small deposit of even 5%.
-However, you may pay more for it, whether through a higher interest rate or by paying costly Lender's Mortgage Insurance (LMI)
+You may still qualify for a mortgage with a deposit as low as 5%.
+However, you may pay more for it, whether through a higher interest rate or by paying costly Lender's Mortgage Insurance (LMI).

 If you can’t afford a full deposit on the mortgage you’re looking at, there may be other options available to you.
 If you're still in the early stages of the home buying process, you might like to consider using RateCity's borrowing power calculator to estimate how much you may be approved to borrow.